 Here’s an example from our chat:

-What if you currently don’t accept chats and you won’t be able to help customers through emails because you’re on vacation?
+OK, but what if you currently don’t accept chats and you won’t be able to help customers through emails because you’re on vacation?
 That sucks, but there’s a way to make their day better in spite of the inconvenient.
 Set up a funny out of office message, like Mike Baird, Premier of New South Wales, Australia:

 “Thanks for your email.
 I’m currently on holidays with my family for the first time in (what seems like) forever.
 For urgent matters, Gladys will help you.
 She doesn’t have a cape, but she is basically superwoman.
 See you real soon NSW, Mike.”